agarzola/bookjs/README.md

 some_section.parentNode.insertBefore(my_book.markup, some_section);
 ```

 Now that `my_book` has been created, we can insert it into our document by referencing `my_book.markup`.
 You can put it anywhere you like.
-In the example above, we figure we want to place the bookJS UI just above a section with id `some_id`.
+In the example above, I’m inserting the UI provided by _book.js_ just before a section with id `some_id`.

 ### Manipulation
 ```javascript